 We all know how to wash our hands...don't we?

 It might seem like a pretty obvious task but actually, most of us are probably not doing it when we should be or as well as we should!

-Official NHS guidelines may recommend hand washing for approximately 15-30 seconds – the amount of time it takes to sing Happy Birthday twice – but you might not need to wash your hands as frequently as you think!
+There is other scientific research that seems to suggest that those non-washers may actually be on to something.
+Official NHS guidelines may recommend hand washing for approximately 20 seconds but you might not need to wash your hands as frequently as you think, claim some doctors.

 A study by Doctor Justin Sonnenburg and his wife Doctor Erica Sonnenburg at the Stanford School of Medicine in America has shown that over-cleaning eliminates good healthy bacteria from our guts.

 Indeed, over-washing your hands can be almost as dangerous as not washing them at all and lead to health problems, as these bacteria are necessary for our general wellbeing and in order to produce healthy antibodies.
 The bacteria living in our gut perform necessary functions, Doctor Sonnenburg says, “Fending off pathogens, training our immune systems and the development of our tissues”.